jacmos3/LittleTraveler/README.md

 By using the qualifiedClaim(tokenId, contractAddress) function you can mint a colored NFT.
 There are 15 qualified Loot and Loot derivatives addresses that have been selected to be qualified for this purpose.
 The qualification was based on the trading volume on OpenSea.
-I got the first 15 loot projects.
+The qualified loot projects are the first 15 in the list, sorted by trading volume on October, 05 2021.

 If you own the Loot #1, you would be able to mint the Traveler Loot #1 using the qualifiedClaim(tokenId, contractAddress), just providing the tokenId you own and the Loot address.
-This will be minted in special edition.
+This will be minted in special edition (different color).
-Note that when you mint your number, you "steal" the number to all the others, because there will be one and only one #1.
-So If you mint it, the others lost the opportunity to do the same.
+Note that when you mint your number, you "steal" the number to all the others loot or loot-derivatives owners,because there will be one and only one #1.
+So If you've mint it, the other owners have lost the opportunity to do the same.
 The first one who mint its own number will receive the special edition minting.

+There will be only 2000 special Traveler Loot, at maximum: from #1 to #2000.
+If you own a higher tokenId, don't worry you can claim your special edition too because the number will be % by 2000.
+So everybody can mint their special edition if they are fast enough to claim it before they go out of supply.

-If you do not own any Loot or any Loot Derivatives, then you'll be able to claim a standard Traveler Loot in black/white edition, just claiming from the function claim(tokenId).
-Using this function, you'll be able to claim from number 8223 to 10000.
+If you do not own any Loot or any Loot Derivative, then you'll be able to claim a standard Traveler Loot in black/white edition, just claiming from the function claim(tokenId).
+Using this function, you'll be able to claim from number 2223 to 10000.

-The owner of the contract will be able to claim the tokenId from 8001 to 8222.
+The owner of the contract will be able to claim the tokenId from 2001 to 2222.

 ## 1. Installing components:
 `npm install`